ASTRID -- An Automated and Scalable TRIaD for the Evaluation of RAG-based Clinical Question Answering Systems: Proposed approach

 \subsubsection{Context Relevance (CR)}

-It is essential for clinical QA systems built on Retrieval-Augmented Generation (RAG) to use the right context when framing answers, typically achieved by creating embeddings of the query and knowledge source and passing them through a retriever \cite{ding2024survey, lewis2020retrieval}.
-The retriever component takes the encoded query and retrieves the top matches from the knowledge source, which are then provided to the LLM agent as context \cite{salemi2024evaluating}.
-For voice-based conversational QA systems, most user queries do not exceed two questions per turn, and specialised knowledge sources are relatively small and focused.
-Considering that multiple pieces of information may be required for a given question, the clinical RAG QA system used in this evaluation retrieves the top three chunks.
-Unlike many existing CR definitions that penalise additional retrieved contexts \cite{es2023ragas, saad2023ares}, we emphasise the completeness of clinical information.
-Therefore, we define CR as a binary label indicating whether the retrieved context is relevant to the query, with the prompt used for this step provided in the appendix (\ref{lst:cr__prompt}).
+For clinical QA systems built on RAG, using the right context when generating responses is essential.
+This is typically achieved by creating embeddings of the query and the knowledge source, which are then passed through a retriever \cite{lewis2020retrieval,ding2024survey}.
+The retrieval component of a RAG system takes in the encoded query and retrieves the top matches from the knowledge source index, which is then passed to the LLM agent as context \cite{salemi2024evaluating}.

+For voice-based conversational QA systems, our dataset analysis indicates that user queries typically consist of no more than two questions per turn.
+Additionally, specialised knowledge sources within a specific clinical scope are relatively small and focused, in contrast to the extensive databases used for general clinical QA.
+Given that multiple pieces of information may be necessary to comprehensively answer a query in this dataset, the clinical RAG QA system employed in this evaluation retrieves the top three context chunks.

+Many existing CR definitions penalise additional retrieved contexts \cite{es2023ragas,saad2023ares}.
+However, we place greater emphasis on measuring the completeness of clinical information present in the retrieved context.
+To better suit our use case, we simplify the CR definition and define it as a binary label indicating whether the retrieved context is relevant to the query.
+Appendix~\ref{fig:CR prompt} shows the prompt used to achieved this.